Hurricanes vs Capitals Odds, Spread, and Total

 Hurricanes vs Capitals Betting Trends

-- The total has gone OVER in four of Washington's last six games when playing at home against Carolina.
+- The total has gone UNDER in five of Washington's last five games at home.

 Hurricanes vs Capitals Injury Reports